product-noob/product-noob.github.io/_posts/2022-01-12-India Health Stack.md

 In the UHI scheme of things all health professional will be onboarded by NDHM and are available for all players to leverage.
 The moat Practo had (the closed wall) might be made irrelevant.
 But this is also why a lot of innovations might happen in health-tech space and new and interesting business models will arrive.

 The end.

-Thank you for bearing with me all the way till the end, I hope you got to learn some stuff about the National Health Stack.
+Thank you for bearing with me all the way till the end, I hope you got to learn something about the National Health Stack.

 ***Disclaimer:** As of writing this article, I am associated with Paytm working on their Health Initaitive.*